 What’s some other stuff that people should know about the history of gay rights movement except Stonewall?

 What about the Latino hardcore/punk scene?
 You made the movie “Beyond The Screams: A Latino/Chicano Hardcore/Punk Documentary”, but it seems there’s a big difference since the time you did the movie?
-Bands like Los Crudos, Huasipungo, Youth Against are not active for years.
+Bands like Los Crudos, Huasipungo, Youth Against.
 What’s happening now?

 In the Latino Punk scene there are tons of great bands and a strong scene of it, some of the bands are Ilegal from Montreal, Canada, Sin Orden is still happening, Tuberculosis, La Voz, Rayos X, Polizkitzo, Outraged, Ultratumbados, Venganza, Mugre, NN, Peligro Social, Ruleta Russa, and tons more there is some great stuff happening.